eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 Notes:

-- All PIDs and attestations in the EUDI Wallet ecosystem are digitally signed or sealed by the respective PID Provider or Attestation Provider, or by the WSCD available to the Wallet Instance.
+- All PIDs and attestations in the EUDI Wallet ecosystem are digitally signed or sealed by the respective PID Provider or Attestation Provider, or by the WSCD that is part of the Wallet Unit.
 If an attestation is digitally signed or sealed by a WSCD, it is called a device-signed or self-issued attestation.
 Device-signed or self-issued attestations are allowed only if it can be shown that the WSCD signs or seals them at Level of Assurance (LoA) “high”, meaning that the level of security offered by the WSCD is at least equivalent to the security level of the secure infrastructure used by the PID Provider or Attestation Provider for signing or sealing

 - The signature or seal over the attestation may or may not include the value of the presented attributes.
 If the attribute values are not included in the signature creation, the Relying Party trusts these attributes because they are presented over an authenticated channel set up between the secure environment (i.e., the WSCD or the secure infrastructure used by the PID Provider or Attestation Provider, see previous bullet) and the Relying Party.
 One possible way to set up such an authenticated channel is by ensuring the authenticity and integrity (but not the non-repudiation) of the attributes by means of a Message Authentication Code (MAC).
 The MAC is created by the secure environment over the presented attribute values.
 The MAC key is generated from an ephemeral key of the Relying Party (sent to the secure environment by the Wallet Instance) in combination with an ephemeral key created by the secure environment.
 The latter ephemeral key is sent to the Relying Party in such a way that the Relying Party can verify the authenticity of this key.
 Such a solution, or similar ones, can be used provided that: